-Do you wish you had a keto diet plan laid out in front of you?
+Do you wish you had a low-calorie keto meal plan laid out in front of you?

-Congrats, your wish is our command and what you’re going to get today bears the potential to change your life forever.
+Your wish is our command.
+What you're going to get today has the potential to change your life forever.

 From fat-fighting, diabetes-beating, Alzheimer's-reducing changes, the stories of how people’s lives are changing on the ketogenic diet are incredible.